RubenvanHeusden/TPDLTextRedaction/README.md

 # TPDLTextRedaction

-his repository contains the code and notebooks for the Short paper submission '' to the TPDL conference.
+This repository contains the data and notebooks for the Short paper submission 'Detection of Redacted Text in Legal Documents' to the TPDL conference.

 ## Installation